Romans 3 – Shortcode

 6. for the demonstration of His righteousness in the present season, for Him to be righteous and also making righteous the man whose faith is in Jesus.

 7. Where then is the boasting?
 It was excluded.
-Because of what Law?
+Through what law?
 Of works?
-By no means, but through the law of faith.
+Certainly not!
+But through the law of faith.

 8. For we consider a man to be made righteous by faith apart from the works of the law.